Providing Safe and Effective Home Care During COVID-19

 Supercluster Co-investment - $1.0M

-Two groups at a high risk from COVID-19 are seniors who receive home care services and the multiple care workers visiting these individuals.
-These required visits provide critical services such as health assessments, skilled nursing visits, support for daily living, and medication management.
+Two groups at a high risk from COVID-19 are seniors who receive home care services and the caregivers supporting these individuals.
+These essential workers provide critical services such as health assessments, support for daily living and medication management.

-The risks are driven by the fact that seniors receive multiple visits through the course of a day or week from a variety of care professionals like personal support workers, therapists, and nurses operating in a decentralized manner.
-In turn these caregivers visit numerous other patients in their homes through the course of a day.
-Layered on top of all of this is the fact that most patients have comorbidities making then even more vulnerable should they contract COVID-19.
+Many of these seniors receive multiple visits through the course of a day or week from a variety of care professionals such as personal support workers, therapists and nurses.
+In turn, these caregivers visit other patients through the course of a day.
+Most of these older patients have health conditions that make them even more vulnerable if they contract COVID-19.

-This project focused on Providing Safe and Effective Home Care During COVID-19 is being led by AlayaCare in partnership with Careteam, AceAge, e-Cobalt, University of Victoria, SE Health, PICN, Paramed, Fraser Health, Acclaim Health and Bayshore Home Health.
-Their goal is to add the COVID-19 specific functionality to the existing digital toolkit used in home care.
+The project is led by AlayaCare in partnership with Careteam Technologies, AceAge, e-Cobalt, University of Victoria, SE Health, PICN, Paramed, Acclaim Health and Bayshore Home Health.

-The kinds of information and tools that would be provided through the project include employee and patient pre-screening, contact tracing, and real-time alerts to service providers about symptomatic employees or patients.
+Tools include employee and patient pre-screening, contact tracing and real-time alerts to service providers about symptomatic employees or patients.
 In combination, these solutions will help minimize and intercept risks, and prevent spread.
 Alerts of a positive COVID-19 employee or patient will automatically trigger altered schedules, deployment of personal protective equipment, and communication with employees and patients as well as health officials.

-Beyond the immediate implementation of the new COVID-19 tools, the project is aiming to integrate data and patient information more broadly.
-This will help deliver better outcomes and improve care collaboration for those at risk or diagnosed with COVID-19 as they move between log-term care and home care.
+Beyond the immediate implementation of new COVID-19 tools, the project is aiming to integrate data and patient information more broadly to deliver better health outcomes and improve care collaboration.